-It is essential that all information about students with health needs is kept accurate up-to date.
+It is essential that all information about students with health needs are kept accurate and up-to date.

-To protect confidentiality, all information-sharing techniques, e.g. staff noticeboards, will be agreed with the student and their parents in advance of being used:
+To protect confidentiality, all information-sharing techniques, e.g. staff noticeboards, will be agreed with the student and their parents/carers in advance of being used: